PennyLaneAI/pennylane-lightning/README.rst

 Test Lightning-GPU with MPI
 ===========================

-You may test the Python layer of the MPI enabled plugin as follows:
+You can test the Python layer of the MPI enabled plugin as follows:

 .. code-block:: bash

     mpirun -np 2 python -m pytest mpitests --tb=short

-The C++ code is tested with
+The C++ code can be tested with:

 .. code-block:: bash

-    rm -rf ./BuildTests
-    cmake . -BBuildTests -DBUILD_TESTS=1 -DBUILD_TESTS=1 -DENABLE_MPI=ON -DCUQUANTUM_SDK=<path to sdk>
-    cmake --build ./BuildTests --verbose
-    cd ./BuildTests
-    for file in *runner_mpi ; do mpirun -np 2 ./BuildTests/$file ; done;
+    PL_BACKEND="lightning_gpu" make test-cpp-mpi

 .. installation_LGPU-end-inclusion-marker-do-not-remove